 To overcome this hurdle, try to put negotiators in storytelling mode.
 When people tell stories about challenging negotiations, they tend to focus less on how well they did and more on the assumptions, perceptions, and theories that guided them.
 Consequently, storytelling can elicit more useful information than self-evaluations would.
 A negotiator who describes himself as collaborative, for example, might nonetheless mention that he refused to return calls to “show them we were in charge.”

 2. What should the assessment target?
 An assessment can take one or a combination of the following approaches.

-A case-study approach focuses on the structure of an agreement, or compares different agreements, to evaluate whether and how deal design was efficient in each case, given the parties’ interests and alternatives.
+- Case-study approach: This approach focuses on the structure of an agreement, or compares different agreements, to evaluate whether and how deal design was efficient in each case, given the parties’ interests and alternatives.
 This approach can be useful in identifying the kinds of trades or terms that created and claimed value and in better designing future deals where similar dynamics and issues are in play.

-A skills-gap analysis pinpoints gaps in knowledge and behaviors that could be addressed through training or coaching.
+- Skills-gap analysis: This type of analysis pinpoints gaps in knowledge and behaviors that could be addressed through training or coaching.
 This approach can be useful when a group wants to identify learning opportunities.
 An assessor who has a clear theory of both negotiation and organizational development can often effectively combine approaches in ways that meet one or more of these multilevel goals.

 3. How should findings be applied?